Benjamin Stoddert: Secretary of the Navy

 In May 1798, President John Adams appointed Stoddert, a loyal Federalist, to oversee the newly established Department of the Navy.
 As the first Secretary of the Navy, Stoddert soon found himself dealing with an undeclared naval war with France, which would come to be known as the Quasi-War.
 Stoddert realized that the infant U.S. Navy possessed too few warships to protect a far-flung merchant marine by using convoys or patrolling the North American coast.
 Instead, he concluded that the best way to defeat the French campaign against American shipping was by offensive operations in the Caribbean, where most of the French cruisers were based.
 Thus at the very outset of the conflict, the Department of the Navy adopted a policy of going to the source of the enemy's strength.
 American successes during the conflict resulted from a combination of Stoddert's administrative skill in deploying his limited forces and the initiative of his seagoing officers.
 Under Stoddert's leadership, the reestablished United States Navy acquitted itself well and achieved its goal of stopping the depredations of French ships against American commerce.

 Stoddert concerned himself with the Navy's daily administration and operations and the service's future strength.
 He established the first six navy yards and advocated building twelve 74 gun ships of the line.
 Congress initially approved construction of these ships in 1799.
 A design was prepared by Joshua Humphrey, who had prepared the initial designs for the 44 gun frigates of 1797 and lumber collected at the new Navy Yard.

 Following the peace accord with France, the U.S. Navy's personnel strength and the number of active vessels were reduced.
 The Jefferson Administration reduced active naval strength to three frigates (twelve were built between 1797 and 1800) and sold off or used the collected supplies in the Navy Yards for gunboat construction.
 This policy left the United States unprepared to respond to the later threats of the Barbary pirates and failed to prevent war with England in 1812.

 Stoddert established the Navy Department Library due to instructions received from President Adams in a letter dated 31 March 1800.

 Post-Navy life

 He left office in March 1801 to return to commercial life.
 Following his term as Secretary of the Navy, Stoddert's final years witnessed a decline in his fortunes: as Stoddert lost heavily in land speculation, Georgetown declined as a commercial center, and the Embargo and the War of 1812 brought American overseas trade to a halt.
 During this period, he lived at Halcyon House, on the corner at 3400 Prospect Street NW.

-Stoddert died on 13 December 1813 and is buried in the graveyard at Addison Chapel, Seat Pleasant, Maryland.
+Stoddert died on the 18th of December 1813 and is buried in the graveyard at Addison Chapel, Seat Pleasant, Maryland.